” is the sum of a remainder of an unbalanced equation inherent in the programming of the Matrix”- The Architect, The Matrix Reloaded

 Most people want to believe that their lives matter, that they are here for a reason.
 Only a few actually discover what that is, come fully alive, and live that out to the Glory of God.
 Looking at my own life, I see how I was redirected and given the substitute, the vaccination to real life.
 But it is not too late, if you believe the Gospel.

-I believe that God’s judgement is already being visited upon us.
+I believe that God’s judgment is already being visited upon us.
 We sacrificed our children to Molech, have glorified homosexuality from the highest offices in the land, and have made the name of God a forbidden word in public.
 We look at 911 as a terrible terrorist act on our soil.
 No doubt it was.
 But why did it happen?
-God has used foreign invaders in the past as instruments of judgement, so many times.
+God has used foreign invaders in the past as instruments of judgment, so many times.
 We should fight terrorism, but reflect upon why it has come to our shores.
 What have we done, or not done, that has caused God to allow this?
 If we aren’t careful we may find in our struggle that we are really struggling against God himself while we try to stem the tide of illegal immigration and terrorism.
-We won’t hide from his judgement because we’re better fighters with superior technology.
-As Agent Smith said, “It is the stench…” Our immorality reaches heaven, and yet we sit like a pig farmer on a muggy Sunday morning, busily trying to fan the stench away from ourselves so that those around us don’t notice.
+We won’t hide from his judgment because we’re better fighters with superior technology.
+As Agent Smith said, “It is the stench…” Our immorality reaches heaven, and yet we sit like a pig farmer on a muggy Sunday morning, busily trying to fan the stench away from ourselves so that those around us won’t notice.

 God will protect His own in the midst of it, but that’s not to say that we won’t experience tribulation along the way.
 Joseph was sold into slavery in Egypt by his brothers, and his family experienced great famine.
 Daniel was carried off to Babylon, and spent many sleepless nights praying, seeking God’s wisdom and direction, becoming an enduring testimony to God’s faithfulness.